node-migrator-bot/ami-generator/readme.md

 ====
 Generate Amazon AMI images easily.
 This repository contains a collection of scripts that initialize your image to your specification.

-WIP
----
-This project is still a work-in-progress.
-YMMV, especially on the included scripts.

 Terminology
 -----------
 * Image - an Amazon image, identified by an AMI id, e.g. `ami-af13d9c6`
 * Instance - a running machine instance created from an image.
 Can be run in various sizes (combinations of CPU/memory needs), e.g. "t1.micro" (the smallest)
-* "EBS" Image vs. "Instance Store" Image - This application works exclusively with "EBS" Images.

 Installing
 ----